jiwang6/compsci210/README.md

 Random C projects I might create for cyber or whatever.

 ### lefty
-Writes reskinned brainfuck code, part of President's Challenge 2019.
+Writes essentially brainf**k, but for left handed people!.
+Part of President's Cup 2019.

 ### PA2
-Don't worry about it :^).
+Don't worry about it :^)